Select your platform to login.

 First, many participants will lose focus if they have to strain to hear or see the information.
 If visuals are too hard to see, too far away or too complicated to decipher, it will be tiresome for them.
 And a tiresome audience quickly switches off.
 Before you know it, you’ve lost your audience.

-Multiple surfaces that can act as projectors means more visual angles for the audience, resulting in higher attention spans.
-This will increase the probability that your message is reaching every person more effectively.
+Multiple surfaces that can act as projectors mean more visual angles for the audience, resulting in higher attention spans.
+This will increase the probability that your message reaches every person more effectively.

 Seat your audience carefully so that there aren’t too many gaps in the seats.
 This encourages the energy in the room to stay high so the focus is solely on you — the trainer.
 This also leaves little room for stragglers who are attempting to be invisible at the end of rows.
 An auditorium- or classroom-style seating arrangement can be useful when wanting to capture an audience’s attention for a fixed period of time.
 You can make eye-to-eye contact and address individuals directly.
 The downsides are that it can be slightly more formal and doesn’t encourage two-way communication.